shapeblue/hackerbook/hack/db.md

 A Finite State Machine or [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) defines a transition table that takes in a state and an event to transition to a new state.
-In CloudStack FSM is used to implement state machine and restrict how state of a resource such as a VM, volume, network etc. transition given an event occurs.
+In CloudStack, FSM is used to implement state machine and restrict how state of a resource such as a VM, volume, network etc. transition given an event occurs.
 The resource state and events are both defined as `enum`, usually in the resource interface.
 The resource interface need to extend the `StateObject<S>`